instamatic-dev/instamatic/docs/config.md

 **calibration**
 name of the calibration file to use.
 Instamatic will look for the corresponding `.yaml` file in the `config/calibration` directory.

+**simulate**
+Run instamatic in simulation mode.
+This simulates the connection to the microscope and the camera.

 **data_directory**
 Default path to where data should be stored, i.e. `C:/instamatic`

 **flatfield**
 Path to tiff file containing flatfield, i.e. `C:/instamatic/flatfield.tiff`.
 Leave blank if no flatfield should be applied.

 **use_tem_server**
 use the tem server with the given host/port below.
 If instamatic cannot find the tem server, it will start a new temserver in a subprocess.
 The tem server can be started using `instamatic.temserver.exe`.
 This helps to isolate the microscope communication.
 Instamatic will connect to the server via sockets.
 The main advantage is that a socket client can be run in a thread, whereas a COM connection makes problems if it is not in main thread.

 **tem_server_host**
 Set this to `localhost` if the TEM server is run locally.
-To make a remote connection over the network, use `'0.0.0.0'` on the server, and the ip address of the server on the client.
+To make a remote connection over the network, use `'0.0.0.0'` on the server (start using `instamatic.temserver.exe`, and the ip address of the server on the client.

 **tem_server_port**
 the server port, default: `8088`

 **tem_require_admin**
 Some microscopes require admin rights to access their API, set `tem_require_admin: True` to enable some checks for admin rights and request UAC elevation before enabling the connection.
 Default: `False`.

+**use_cam_server**
+Use the cam server with the given host/port below.
+If instamatic cannot find the cam server, it will start a new camserver in a subprocess.
+The cam server can be started using `instamatic.camserver.exe`.
+This helps to isolate the camera communication from the main program.
+Instamatic will connect to the server via sockets.
+The main advantage is that a socket client can be run in a thread, whereas a COM connection makes problems if it is not in main thread.

+**cam_server_host**
+Set this to `localhost` if the cam server is run locally.
+To make a remote connection over the network, use `'0.0.0.0'` on the server (start using `instamatic.camserver.exe`), and the ip address of the server on the client.

+**cam_server_port**
+the server port, default: `8087`

 **indexing_server_exe**
 After data are collected, the path where the data are saved can be sent to this program via a socket connection for automated data processing.
 Available are the dials indexing server (`instamatic.dialsserver.exe`) and the XDS indexing server (`instamatic.xdsserver.exe`)